Aquia Church Weekly Announcements

 HIRING A BOOKKEEPER

-YOUTH GROUP HAS RESUMED: We have resumed weekly morning meetings for teens in grades 6-12 (9:30—10:15 a.m.), and our next every-other-week evening meeting will take place on Sunday, Sept.
-21 (5:00—6:00 p.m.).
-We meet in the youth group room on the lower level of the CFFB.
-Refreshments will be served.
+YOUTH GROUP: We have weekly morning meetings for teens in grades 6-12 (9:30—10:15 a.m.), and our next every-other-week evening meeting will take place on Sunday, November 16 (5:00—6:00 p.m.).

 CONFIRMATION CLASSES

 CONFIRMATION CLASSES: Our Morning Call themes have now shifted to topics about Christian discipleship for all adults but geared especially for those who want to be confirmed or received into The Episcopal Church or to reaffirm their faith.
 Confirmation or the equivalent is something expected for all mature Christians (BCP 412).
 Those preparing for confirmation, reception, or reaffirmation should be high school students or adults.
 Most (but not all) of the instruction will take place during Morning Call from mid-August through mid-November, with Bishop Mark Stevenson arriving on Sunday, Nov.
-16. For more information, or in order to register for confirmation classes, please contact Father Jay Morris (morris@aquiachurch.org).
+16.

 MORNING CALL

 MORNING CALL: Morning Call is our Sunday morning forum for adult formation and discussion, held in the great hall (9:30—10:15 a.m.).
-On this coming Sunday, Father Jay Morris will continue a series on Christian discipleship that welcomes all adults but is geared especially toward those who are aged high school and above who are preparing to be confirmed or received into The Episcopal Church or who want to reaffirm their faith.
+On this coming Sunday, Father James Rickenbaker will continue a series on Christian discipleship that welcomes all adults but is geared especially toward those who are aged high school and above who are preparing to be confirmed or received into The Episcopal Church or who want to reaffirm their faith.
 This series will run through mid-November.

 WEDNESDAY EVENING BIBLE STUDY